-Implementation Measure Progress and Continued Appropriateness

-At the City Council's discretion, land or other

-contributions provided by developers as

-specified within project Affordable Housing

-Plans may be utilized to augment City efforts

-and the efforts of its nonprofit partners to

-provide affordable housing opportunities to all

-income levels throughout the community.
-The

-City will pursue supplemental funding to allow

-affordability to households earning less than 50

-percent of area median income.

-In order to ensure the production and

-preservation of housing affordable to the City's

-workforce, no productive, reasonable program

-or incentive option will be excluded from

-consideration within project-specific

-Affordable Housing Plans.
-Possible incentives

-may include, but are not limited to:

-Density bonuses

-Fee waivers or deferrals (as reasonably

-available)

-Expedited processing/priority processing

-Reduced parking standards

-Technical assistance with accessing

-funding

-Modifications to development standards

-(on a case-by-case basis)

-Responsibility: City Council, Planning Commission,

-Community Development Department

-Time Frame: Ongoing, as projects of 10 or more units are

-processed through the Community Development

-Department.
-The City will monitor the implementation

-of this program to ensure that it does not cause a

-constraint to the development of housing in the City of

-Clayton and will make necessary revisions to the

-program if needed to avoid such a constraint.

-Funding: General Fund

-Implementation Measure I.2.2.
-The Redevelopment Agency no longer exists.

-The Redevelopment Agency shall use its Low and

-Moderate Income Housing Fund to subsidize the Continued Appropriateness:

-construction of housing for yory low low and This Implementation measure will be undated to leverage

-construction of housing for very low-, low-, and moderate-income households on designated Affordable Housing Opportunity (AHO) sites in the Redevelopment project area (Table 42, Vacant Residential Land) to meet as density bonuses to incentivize mixed-use projects.

-This Implementation measure will be updated to leverage programs run by the Contra Costa County Successor Agency, as the Redevelopment Agency no longer exists.
+Implementation Measure Progress and Continued Appropriateness At the City Council's discretion, land or other contributions provided by developers as specified within project Affordable Housing Plans may be utilized to augment City efforts and the efforts of its nonprofit partners to provide affordable housing opportunities to all income levels throughout the community.
+The City will pursue supplemental funding to allow affordability to households earning less than 50 percent of area median income.
+In order to ensure the production and preservation of housing affordable to the City's workforce, no productive, reasonable program or incentive option will be excluded from consideration within project-specific Affordable Housing Plans.
+Possible incentives may include, but are not limited to: Density bonuses Fee waivers or deferrals (as reasonably available) Expedited processing/priority processing Reduced parking standards Technical assistance with accessing funding Modifications to development standards (on a case-by-case basis) Responsibility: City Council, Planning Commission, Community Development Department Time Frame: Ongoing, as projects of 10 or more units are processed through the Community Development Department.
+The City will monitor the implementation of this program to ensure that it does not cause a constraint to the development of housing in the City of Clayton and will make necessary revisions to the program if needed to avoid such a constraint.
+Funding: General Fund Implementation Measure I.2.2.
+The Redevelopment Agency shall use its Low and Moderate Income Housing Fund to subsidize the construction of housing for very low-, low-, and moderate-income households on designated Affordable Housing Opportunity (AHO) sites in the Redevelopment project area (Table 42, Vacant Residential Land) to meet The Redevelopment Agency no longer exists.
+Continued Appropriateness: This Implementation measure will be updated to leverage programs run by the Contra Costa County Successor Agency, as the Redevelopment Agency no longer exists.